-The option to choose automatic mapping by SKU or manual mapping by the user.
-The existing product will be searched for automatically by SKU, and if a product is found with a matching SKU, then the mapping is done automatically.
+This is the option to choose automatic mapping by SKU or manual mapping by the user.
+When automatic mapping is selected, an existing product will be searched for automatically by SKU, and if a product is found with a matching SKU, then the mapping is done automatically.
 When manual mapping is selected, the user will have to manually select which DEAR products to link to via the Catalog tab.
 Manual mapping can still be performed even if automatic mapping is enabled.

 Create a new product if not found by SKU

 This option is only available when Match product by SKU is enabled.
 With this option enabled, if there is a product (SKU) in the sales channel that does not yet exist in DEAR, then this product can be automatically built in DEAR based on the data received about the product from a sales channel.
 The possibility of a manual build is still always available through the DEAR UI.

 Use Amazon as Master Source for DEAR Products

 Update Stock Levels in Amazon

 You may choose to disable automatic stock level update in Amazon performed by DEAR at the time available product quantity changes in DEAR.
 This may be useful if you are managing stock levels in Amazon manually and do not want DEAR to change it.
 Please ensure you have the correct stock quantities entered in DEAR before you turn on this option as these values will override the stock quantities in Amazon.